All you need to know about Multi Factor Authentication (MFA)

 • New cell phone

-• Make sure to set your MFA to text on the setup page before you switch.
-This will allow you to answer the first MFA prompt when downloading the Authenticator app onto your new phone.
+Tip: If you will be getting a new phone that uses the same number, make sure to set your MFA to text on the setup page before you switch.
+This will allow you to answer the first MFA prompt when downloading the Authenticator app on your new phone.

-2. You will receive a Midd MFA prompt through your current default method.
+2. You will receive an MFA prompt through your current default method.

-• You'll see links at right that allow you to change or delete most entries you set up previously.
+• You'll see links to the right of each listed method that allow you to change or delete entries you set up previously.

-• If you were using the Microsoft Authenticator app on a device you no longer plan to use (or lost), click Delete beside the device entry to remove it.
-Next, click + Add Method then go through the Authenticator app setup steps to set up your new device.
+• If you were using the Microsoft Authenticator app on a device you no longer can or plan to use, click Delete beside the device entry to remove it.

 Request MFA Support Print Article

-This article explains how to install and configure Microsoft's Authenticator App on your devices for use with multi-factor authentication.
+This article explains how to install and configure Microsoft's Authenticator App on your mobile device for use with multi-factor authentication.

-This article explains the different options available for use with Multi-Factor Authentication verifications so you can choose the one that makes the most sense for your situation.
+This article explains the different options available for multi-factor authentication verifications, so you can choose which makes the most sense for you.

-This guide explains how to set up both Multi-factor authentication (MFA) and Self-Service Password Reset (SSPR) for your Middlebury Account.
+This guide contains step-by-step instructions to set up Multi-Factor Authentication (MFA) and Self-Service Password Reset (SSPR) for your Middlebury account.

 Multi-Factor Authentication works by requiring a secondary form of identification after a successful login.